 I'm somewhat confused and surprised by this news, however, because President Ivins and I had originally agreed upon a March date to accommodate my situation with a family member in hospice care.
 He contradicted this agreement by moving the date up, with a simple explanation that there was "additional information" that required it.

 But now, after the press release, press conference, media interviews and tremendous reaction/response on social media, he is willing to move it back to the original date.
 I don't want to suggest that this is all his fault - I realize that the source of this "additional information" may be instructing him on what to do.

 Regardless, I wish to express gratitude to President Ivins for his offer to hold an informal meeting in March before any disciplinary court to explain to me exactly what the charges are and why disciplinary action is being taken against me.
 I still do not know what the charges are or why any disciplinary action is needed or necessary.

 Keep calm and carry on,

 Born and raised in Southern California, Jeremy is a seventh generation Mormon of Pioneer heritage who reached every Mormon youth milestone.
 An Eagle Scout, Returned Missionary, BYU alumnus, Jeremy was married in the San Diego Temple with expectations and plans of living Mormonism for the rest of his life.

-CES Letter very quickly went viral on the Internet.
 The CES Director responded that he read the "very well written" letter and that he would provide Jeremy with a response.
 No response ever came.

 It takes a lot of time, effort, and money to provide quality information in a quality way.
 It also takes a lot of resources to help those who have questions and who are trying to liberate themselves and their loved ones, while keeping their dignities intact.
 We want to be in the position to help, and you can help make that possible.